lukapavlic/NanoCLM/CLMRepo/README.md

 - User **search-related preferences**

 ## Prerequisites
-- MongoDB (dev on 4.4.2) running locally, port 27017, no user/pass (see _resources/application-dev.properties_)
+- MongoDB (dev on 4.4.2 / 7.0.2 ARM on Mac) running locally, port 27017, no user/pass (see _resources/application-dev.properties_)
-- Apache ActiveMQ (dev on 5.17.1) running locally, port 61616, no user/pass (see _resources/application-dev.properties_)
+- Apache ActiveMQ (dev on 5.17.1 / 5.18.3 on Mac) running locally, port 61616, no user/pass (see _resources/application-dev.properties_)

 When ObjectMessage in use (deprecated at current implementation), make sure to run Apache ActiveMQ with param (see https://activemq.apache.org/objectmessage.html for details):